-Governor McMaster has extended the COVID-19 school closing until April 30, 2020.
+Governor McMaster has extended the COVID-19 school closing through the end of the school year.
 The faculty and I had a phone conference and are preparing to move forward with extending our elearning program.
 I am very proud of both the instructors and our students.
 Our Instructors miss you very much, but they are eager to enhance the learning experience.
 The instructors also indicated that their students have been engaged in learning and completing the academic tasks.
 Great job Lancer Nation!

 Instructors and students should communicate with each other

 Instructors are continuously working to enhance the learning experience.

 Many of you are finishing up your Edumentum work as well.
 It is imperative that these courses are complete to receive academic credits.

 Remember updates will be on our web page or be sent to you by Swiftk12 alerts.
 Stay safe.